 Ms. Thornton is knowledgeable in the legislative and regulatory aspects of postsecondary education from the policy and legal perspectives.
 She provides insight and strategic advice regarding trends and issues involved in the federal oversight of both public and private postsecondary educational institutions and providers.

-Ms. Thornton provides the Board with expertise in governance from the standpoint of corporate legal compliance and corporate process controls to assist in assuring such compliance.
+Expertise Attributes and Skills Governance Ms. Thornton provides the Board with expertise in governance from the standpoint of corporate legal compliance and corporate process controls to assist in assuring such compliance.
 She developed that expertise in her legal practice, which focused on counseling large corporations in complex internal corporate investigations, federal agency and congressional investigations, regulatory matters before federal government agencies, state attorneys general investigations and high-level executive branch policy and political work.
-She continues to develop such expertise in her capacity as Vice President and General Counsel of WGL.
-In addition, Ms. Thornton is a National Association of Corporate Directors (NACD) Board Leadership Fellow.
+She continues to develop such expertise in her capacity as general counsel of WGL.
+In addition, Ms. Thornton is a National Association of Corporate Directors ( NACD ) Board Leadership Fellow.
 She has demonstrated her commitment to boardroom excellence by completing NACD s comprehensive program of study for corporate directors and also by participating in several NACD panels as a subject matter expert in cyber security.
+Cyber Security In her position at WGL, Ms. Thornton has gained experience regarding cyber threats and other cyber security matters, including data breaches, which provides the Board with a valuable resource on these topics.
+Ms. Thornton co-authored a treatise chapter on privacy and security in the 2013 Thomson Reuters/WestLaw series entitled Successful Partnering Between Inside and Outside Counsel, is a requested speaker on these issues and has been quoted in news outlets on the topic.
+She also completed her master of laws degree in National Security Law (with a cyber security focus) at Georgetown Law School in 2016.